DiagnosticNetwork/api/source/includes/_partners.md

 > Example PartnerCustomerKey: `p0123456789abcdefghijklmno`

 These user accounts, once created, are explicitly linked to the partner, and have an associated unique `PartnerCustomerKey` associated with them, which begins with `p` and is 26 characters long (lowercase letters and numbers).
-This `PartnerCustomerKey` can be used later to sever the relationship with the partner, or to update the relationship (e.g. to enable/disable certain partner-specific features).
+This `PartnerCustomerKey` can be used later to update the Partner Customer, sever the relationship with the partner, or to update the relationship (e.g. to enable/disable certain partner-specific features).
+In addition, you can (and should) specify your own unique identifier for this customer, especially if you anticipate that Diagnostic Network may be making requests against _your_ API in the future.

 A **stub user** acts as a reservation.
 The user visits a special link to create their password and complete their registration, but most of the information should be filled in for them based on what the partner shared with us, making registration quick and simple.
 In this scenario, we **will not** contact your customer, unless they are already a member of DN.